More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 • Clean redundant coordinates using Turf.js cleanCoords

-• Fix polygon winding order to follow right-hand rule (exterior clockwise, holes counter-clockwise)
+• Fix polygon winding order to follow the RFC 7946 right-hand rule (exterior ring counter-clockwise, interior rings (holes) clockwise)

 • Remove empty properties objects or null values